Tooth loss has a negative impact on your appearance and, more importantly, your oral health.

 Overall, dental implants have impressive success rates of up to 98 percent.
 The best way to minimize the risk of complications is to choose experienced dentists like those at our practice in Flowood, MS. Thanks to our nearly 100 years of combined experience and our advanced technology, we can offer the best possible restorative dentistry.

 Maintaining Your Dental Implants

 Brush your teeth two to three times a day using a non-abrasive toothpaste and a soft-bristled brush.
 Clean each tooth surface thoroughly, and remember to focus on the gum line as well.
 Floss around your implant-supported restorations every day using floss threaders or interproximal brushes.

 Visit our dentistry practice for routine exams and cleanings.
 During these appointments, our dentists can assess the health of your dental implants and ensure they are in good condition.
 Our hygienists can also clean hard-to-reach areas and demonstrate proper hygiene techniques.

-If you suspect there is a problem with a prosthetic tooth or dental implant, do not wait to address the problem.
+Titanium implants can last a lifetime, but if you suspect there is a problem with a prosthetic tooth or dental implant, do not wait to address it.
 Contact our practice and schedule an appointment.
 The sooner an issue is addressed, the better.
-Waiting can allow the problem to worsen, in which case, more advanced procedures may be necessary.
+Waiting can allow the problem to worsen, and more advanced procedures may be necessary.